Skip to content

 Skapi can handle HTML onsubmit events directly by passing the SubmitEvent as the first argument to Skapi methods.

-In this example, we'll use the skapi.mock() method to send a request to the Skapi service and receive a response.
+In this example, we use skapi.mock() to send a request and receive a response.

 Here is an example of using a <form> with Skapi: